"The Ford Galaxy is massive, luxurious, and better value than a 4x4. It also gets the mix of driving enjoyment and ride comfort spot-on."

-Developed as the same time as the smaller S-MAX MPV, the Galaxy was always intended to be the more practical, luxurious choice of the two.
-In reality, the two people carriers are very similar, with the Galaxy just creeping ahead thanks to extra space in the boot and more headroom for its passengers.
-But even with that extra boot space, if you choose to carry the full seven passengers (yes, even adults can fit in the sixth and seventh seats) and their luggage too, you had better look into the cost of extra roof boxes, as there's only 308 litres of space when all the seats are in place.
+The Galaxy was developed alongside the smaller S-MAX MPV and was always designed to be the more luxurious and practical people carrier of the pair.
+The truth is that they’re really pretty similar, with the Galaxy just creeping ahead thanks to extra space in the boot and more headroom for its passengers.
+But even with that extra boot space, if you choose to carry the maximum seven adults passengers and their luggage, you’d better to consider splashing out on a roof box, because you still only get 308 litres of luggage capacity when all the seats are in place.
 That's about the same as you’d expect to get in a supermini – hardly headline news for a car of such large dimensions.
 Luckily, you really can fit two adults in the sixth and seventh seats in the rear, which are normally too cramped in other cars for anyone other than small children.
-Its practicality really does impress, with a large hatch boot lid making loading access a doddle.
-All rear seats can be folded into the floor to create a total load space of 2,325 litres, which is undeniably bigger than any estate car the market has to offer and even rivals some vans.
-And when the seats are up, access to all of them is good.
-Lastly, the driving position is very good indeed, being neither so high that you feel distanced from the road, nor so low that visibility is adversely affected – the view out is excellent thanks to narrow A-pillars in the front of the car.
+Its practicality really does impress, with a large hatchback boot lid making loading the boot a real doddle, plus all the rear seats can be folded down into the floor to create a massive total load space of 2,325 litres, which is undeniably bigger than any estate car on the market and even rivals some vans out there.
+And when the seats are up, access to all of them is uniformly good.
+Finally, the driving position is very good indeed, being neither too high, so that you feel too far away from the road, nor too low, compromising the excellent visibility.
+In fact, the view out is excellent thanks to narrow windscreen pillars on the front of the car.

-There's no denying that the Galaxy is pricey compared to many of its rivals – including Ford's own S-MAX, which costs almost £2,500 less but doesn’t seem that much smaller.
-However, it does feels like a quality car, with all models being well equipped.
-The Zetec spec offers all-around electric windows, dual-zone climate control, parking sensors and Bluetooth connectivity fitted as standard, while Titanium models add automatic headlights and windscreen wipers, cruise control, rear air-conditioning, DAB radio and USB connectivity; and top-of-the-range Titanium X includes leather seats and a panoramic glass roof that makes the interior feel very airy.
-Plus, Fords historically perform well in the used market, so you can expect the Galaxy to hold its value well when you do decide to look for a good second-hand deal.
+You can’t get away from the fact that the Galaxy is fairly expensive when compared to many of its main rivals – including sister car, the S-MAX, which will save you nearly £2,500 over the Galaxy without actually feeling that much smaller in reality.
+But there's no denying the Galaxy's quality, with all models coming very well equipped.
+The entry-level Zetec model comes with all-around electric windows, dual-zone climate control, parking sensors and Bluetooth connectivity fitted as standard, while Titanium models add automatic headlights and windscreen wipers, cruise control, rear air-conditioning, DAB digital radio and USB connectivity.
+The top-of-the-range Titanium X also includes leather seats and a panoramic glass roof that makes the interior feel very airy.
+Plus, Fords historically perform well in the used market, so you can expect the Galaxy to hold its resale value well when you do decide to look for a good second-hand deal.